 Labor Day 2036Monday, September 1

-For many countries, Labor Day is linked with International Workers' Day, which occurs on May 1.
-For other countries, Labor Day is celebrated on a different date, often one with a particular significance significance for the labor movement in that country.
+For many countries, Labor Day is linked to International Workers' Day, which falls on May 1.
+However, other countries celebrate their own Labor Day on different dates, often with particular significance for the labor movement in that country.

 Overall, Labor Day is a day to celebrate the important role that workers play in the United States and around the world.
 It is a time to recognize and appreciate their contributions to society, and to reflect on the ongoing struggles and successes of the labor movement.